gemini3d/gemini3d/docs/Readme_VEGA_updated.md

-# GEMINI Setup and Build Guide for ERAU HPC system
+# GEMINI Setup Guide for ERAU HPC system

 ## Overview
-This outlines the steps to build and install GEMINI3D and its dependencies on an ERAU HPC system.
+This outlines the steps to build and install GEMINI and its dependencies on an ERAU HPC system.

 Before building GEMINI, ensure the following dependencies are available:
 - **GCC 8.5.0**